-People costs increased by \$9.2 million, or 110%, for the year ended December 31, 2022 as compared to the year ended December 31, 2021, as a result of 138 new hires during the year and year-over-year salary increases.
-Employees' bonuses related to acquisition increased \$0.6 million, or 100% year-over-year.
+People costs increased by \$9.2 million, or 110%, for the year ended December 31, 2022 as compared to the year ended December 31, 2021, as a result of new hires during the year and year-over-year salary increases and the acquisition of Roto Sports and BonusFinder.
+Employees' bonuses related to acquisition increased \$0.6 million, or 100% year-over-year and related to the acquisition of BonusFinder.
 External marketing costs increased \$2.1 million, or 99%, as a result of increased marketing campaigns and sponsorship costs as well as higher outreach marketing costs.
 External content expenses increased by \$2.1 million, or 207%, as a result of increased number of products and markets.
 Other sales and marketing expenses increased \$1.6 million, or 610%, as a result of higher subscription fees.
-Amortization of intangible assets increased \$4.1 million, or 227%, or as a result of additional charges on assets acquired as a part of business combinations.
+Amortization of intangible assets increased \$4.1 million, or 227%, or as a result of additional charges related to the acquisition of Roto Sports and BonusFinder.